ziembla/nlp-alexa-skill/README.md

 ## possible next steps

-- Verify whether invalid corpus with the same sentences assigned to several intents is detected by Amazon's machinery
-- Review and enhance corpus
-    - "are" not only "is"
-    - "a/the"
 - Continue dialogue when only one slot is missing - ask for repetition (interaction redesign)
 - Allow custom insetion/deletion/substitution cost (interaction redesign)
 - Search wordnet for nearest common meaning between words (**that'd be cool**, especially if enumerating the up-and-down path but would require accesses to external resources)